ngallo/pic-model/draft/0.1/pic-model.md

 > **Causality is the distributed transaction itself.**

-A PIC transaction carries a verifiable fact:
+A PIC Distributed Transaction (τ) carries a verifiable fact:

 - **an identity**, or
 - **a capability**, or